bebyx/quotix/README.md

 ### Ideological:

-1. an idea behind: straight aphorism instead of fortune cookies; it's reflected in the names
+1. an idea behind: straight aphorism instead of fortune cookies; it's reflected in the names of both programs
 2. one-liner — minimalist by design; there shan't be recipes or verse!
-3. GPL vs. BSD license (see [cuck licenses article](https://lukesmith.xyz/articles/cucklicenses) by [@lukesmithxyz](https://github.com/lukesmithxyz))
+3. GPL vs. BSD license (see [cuck licenses article](https://lukesmith.xyz/c/why-i-use-the-gpl-and-not-cuck-licenses) by [@lukesmithxyz](https://github.com/lukesmithxyz))

 ### Technical:

 1. no format complications — just plain text one-liners (1024 character per line limit so far)
+2. comment out any line/quote with `#` at the very beginning of the one
 2. has built-in time iteration — matters when need to print out frequently but change quotes with slower pace
 3. no regex handling, no multifile handling and other fancy stuff — it's not the goal for Quotix
 4. shorter command by default (`qtx`)
-5. at the moment, 8,204 B (1 package) vs. 2,154 kB (3 packages) — checked on Debian **apt**

 ### Sum-up